frappe/erpnext_documentation/user/manual/en/setting-up/company-setup.md

 * Default Payment Terms Template

 ### 2.3 Stock Settings
-Enabling Perpetual Inventory feature would lead to Stock transactions impacting the company's books of accounts.
+Perpetual Inventory feature would lead to Stock transactions impacting the company's books of accounts.
 Know more [here](/docs/user/manual/en/stock/perpetual-inventory).
+It is enabled by default.

 * Default Inventory Account
 * Stock Adjustment Account